Senior Internship Requirements

 - A student may not enroll in more than three additional classes during either long term/semester (fall/spring).
 During the combined summer sessions, students may not be enrolled in more than one additional class during any term in which they are enrolled in CMHT 4790.

-- Students must attend the mandatory pre-internship meeting held the semester prior to their anticipated internship.
+- Students must attend the mandatory pre-internship orientation held the semester prior to their anticipated internship.
 The purpose of this meeting is to learn of job opportunities, required meeting dates, and specific internship guidelines.
-To secure the advising code, students must submit a completed application, resume, and transcript to Ms. Dee Wilson
+To secure the advising code, students must submit a completed application, resume, and unofficial transcript to the Internship Coordinator.

 - The student is encouraged to secure employment with a company that provides new and different experiences.
 If a student requests to complete an internship with their present employer, there must be strong justification and support.
 If the student works in an hourly employee capacity, they should be able to transfer to at least 2 or 3 different positions and shadow a manager in each position.